holochain/holochain-serialization-python/README.md

 maturin develop
 ```

-This will end up placing the module in your `.venv`'s site_packages (somethign like `.venv/lib/python3.11/site-packages/holochain_serialization`).
+This will end up placing the module in your `.venv`'s site_packages (something like `.venv/lib/python3.11/site-packages/holochain_serialization`).
 You can then run the test script to verify that you haven't broken anything with:

 ```bash
 python test.py